samiux/samiux.github.io/croissants.md

 - 1 Network Interface Card/Port (Host Based only)
 - CPU with AVX2 or better (at least SSSE3)

-__Remark : Intel ATOM D2550 CPU comes with SSSE3 and it can handles about 300Mbps connection (home usage).__

 ### Software

 - Ubuntu Server 20.04.1 LTS (64-bit)